Realising Structural Battery Composites

-Research into multifunctional composites that store electrical energy and structural power is a timely opportunity to make a significant impact in delivering new technologies and training engineers to address the future societal challenges associated with energy storage and lightweighting.
+Research into multifunctional composites that store electrical energy and structural power can make a significant impact in delivering new technologies and training engineers to address the future societal challenges associated with energy storage and lightweighting.

 The breadth of potential applications and the simplicity of the concept of structural power has drawn considerable interest from academia, industry and the public to our work.
 However, it is apparent that there is a need for practical demonstrators with defined performance parameters before industry can consider adopting this technology for their own products.
 Although structural power straddles two critical technologies (polymer composites and energy storage), the developments to date have been driven by the Composites Sector, which is currently undergoing phenomenal growth, compelled by widespread adoption in sectors such as Automotive.

-To maximise the impact, we have drawn together material suppliers, research institutes and end-users who will form the industrial advisory board and include Chomarat, Hexcel Composites, BAE Systems, Sigmatex, Airbus and QinetiQ.
+To maximise the impact, we have drawn together material suppliers, research institutes and end-users who will form the industrial advisory board and include Airbus, Hexcel Composites, Hive, BAE Systems, Gen2Carbon, NCC, NPL and CME.
 Importantly towards the culmination of the project they will inspire our demonstrator selection by identifying applications for early adoption of this technology.

-Beyond Structural is funding by a UK Research and Innovation research grant (EP/P007465/1).
+Realising Structural Power is funded by a UK Research and Innovation research grant.

 EPSRC Future Composites Manufacturing Research Hub